kelseyhightower/kubernetes-the-hard-way/docs/06-kubectl.md

 ### Azure

 ```
-# for this work, we are configuring kubectl on jumpbox
+# we are configuring kubectl on jumpbox
 # The controllers are exposed via internal load balancer
 # access is only allowed within the VNET
-# (or ssh -L ... port 6443 .. from jumpbox to internal lb)
+# (outside the vnet ssh -L ... port 6443 .. from jumpbox to internal lb)
 KUBERNETES_PUBLIC_ADDRESS=$(azure network lb show \
   --resource-group the-hard-way \
   --name the-hard-way-clb \